VassilisSoum/FunctionalUtils/README.md

 8. `Lazy` monad which represents a value that is computed lazily and memoized.
 9. `SeqList` monad which represents a persistent and immutable list.
 10. `Option` monad which represents a value that may or may not be present which is an enhancement over the Java Optional.
+11. `Reader` monad which represents a computation that depends on a configuration.
+12. `Writer` monad which represents a computation that produces a log.
+13. `IO` monad which represents a computation that performs side effects which is lazy.

 ## Installation guide